VeriBlock/nodecore/nodecore-spv/nodecore-spv-standalone/README.md

 NodeCore SPV (Simple Payment Verification) is a light wallet that allows a user to see their balance and send VBK without downloading, syncing, and running a full node.

-SPV can run as a separate process, and the NC_CLI can connect to an SPV node.

-For convenience, a separate package is created by modifying the NC_CLI package that allows one to directly run the SPV.

 # How to Install

 Download BETA from here: